Healthy Home Guide: 10 Wellbeing Tips for UK Living

 Just like us, our homes need to breathe.
 Stagnant air can trap pollutants, moisture, and allergens, leading to a host of respiratory issues and even mold growth.

-• Open Windows Regularly: Even in colder months, opening windows for just 10-15 minutes a day can significantly improve indoor air quality by flushing out stale air and bringing in fresh oxygen.
+• Open Windows Regularly: Even in colder months, opening windows for just 10-15 minutes a day can significantly improve indoor air quality by flushing out stale air.

-A bright, airy room with a large open window and a gentle breeze blowing curtains
+A bright, airy room with a large open window allowing fresh air in

 2. Master Moisture Control to Prevent Mold

 Excess moisture is the enemy of a healthy home.
-It creates the perfect breeding ground for mold and mildew, which are potent allergens and can cause serious health problems.
+It creates the perfect breeding ground for mold and mildew, which are potent allergens.

-• Fix Leaks Promptly: Don’t ignore that dripping tap or a small water stain on the ceiling.
-Address leaks in pipes, roofs, or windows immediately.
+• Fix Leaks Promptly: Don’t ignore that dripping tap or water stain.
+Address leaks in pipes or windows immediately.

-• Monitor Humidity Levels: Aim to keep indoor humidity between 30% and 50%.
+• Monitor Humidity: Aim to keep indoor humidity between 40% and 60%.
 You can use a simple hygrometer to track this.

 Close-up of a digital hygrometer showing a healthy humidity level

-• Insulate, Insulate, Insulate: The most effective way to keep warmth in is to stop it escaping.
-Ensure your loft insulation is up to standard (270mm is the current recommendation).
-Cavity wall insulation can also make a massive difference.
+• Insulate: Ensure your loft insulation is up to standard (270mm).
+Cavity wall insulation also makes a massive difference.

-• Draught-Proofing: It’s one of the cheapest and most effective fixes.
-Use draught excluders (snakes) for doors, apply adhesive foam strips to window frames, and don’t forget the letterbox.
+• Draught-Proofing: Use draught excluders for doors and apply adhesive foam strips to window frames.

-How you heat your home impacts the air quality inside it.
-Old gas fires or open log burners can release particulate matter into your living space.
+How you heat your home impacts air quality.
+Old gas fires or open log burners can release particulate matter (PM2.5) into your living space.

-• Service Your Boiler: An annual service ensures your boiler runs efficiently and, crucially, isn’t leaking carbon monoxide.
+• Service Your Boiler: An annual service ensures your boiler isn’t leaking carbon monoxide.

-• Consider Underfloor Heating: It reduces the circulation of dust compared to radiators (which rely on convection currents) and keeps the heat where you need it most—near your feet!
+• Underfloor Heating: Reduces dust circulation compared to radiators (which rely on convection currents) and keeps heat where you need it.

 Modern underfloor heating installation in a living room

 Light dictates our sleep-wake cycles (circadian rhythm).
-A dark home during the day can leave you feeling lethargic, while harsh lighting at night can disrupt sleep.
+A dark home can leave you feeling lethargic, while harsh lighting at night can disrupt sleep.

-• Layer Your Lighting: Don’t rely on a single ‘big light’ in the centre of the ceiling.
-Use floor lamps and table lamps to create pools of warm light for relaxing in the evening.
+• Layer Lighting: Don’t rely on a single ‘big light’.
+Use floor and table lamps to create pools of warm light for evening relaxation.

 Living room with layered lighting floor lamps and table lamps